-Within 2 to 5 years
+Within 5 years

-- > There is a large drop in your risk of heart attack and stroke which continues to decrease over time. - > For women, the risk of cervical cancer is the same as someone who has never smoked.
+- There is a large drop in your risk of stroke which continues to decrease over time. - For women, the risk of cervical cancer is the same as someone who has never smoked.

-Within 10 years
+After 10 to 15 years

-Your risk of lung cancer is lower than that of someone who still smokes.
+Your risk of lung cancer is half that of someone your age who still smokes.

-After 15 years
+After 20 years

 Your risk of heart attack and stroke is close to that of a person who has never smoked.
-The day you stop smoking your body starts to recover.